PHYS3888/Tutorial_DynamicalSystems/README.md

 Then move your Matlab directory back to the directory containing the material for this tutorial (all tutorials assume that code will be run from the tutorial directory).

+[_Note_: An alternative is to right-click on this directory in the Matlab File Browser and select 'Add to Path -> Selected Folders and Subfolders'.]

 :sweat_smile: Now we're ready to get started.

 ## Part 1: The Linear Ordinary Differential Equation (ODE)